acoppes/acoppes/site/_drafts/temp-endofyear2024.markdown

 ## To conclude

-This blog post was mainly to share a bit of what happened in 2024 and the high level plan for this year.
-A lot will probably change but I believe the main idea will be the same.
+This blog post was mainly to share what happened in 2024 and the plan for 2025.
+A lot could change but I believe the main idea will be the same.

 Thanks for reading!